“How do I get out of this now?!”

 When you’re caught up in fear, all you think about is “Me, me, me”:

-Your Inner Mean Girl loves to make the situation all about you.
-But what if instead of thinking what could happen to you, you focused on how you can help other people?
+Your mind loves to make the situation all about you.
+But what if instead of thinking what could happen to you, you focused on how you can help your clients?

 When you don’t show up, you’re not just hurting yourself.
-You’re hurting other people, too.
+You’re hurting the people you’re meant to help, too.

 When I went home that night, I was sure I’d never have any problem striking up a conversation with a stranger ever again.
 I had done it once, I could do it again, right?

 If the fear never goes away completely, how do you learn to deal with it when it shows up?
-Here’s a simple 3 step process that helped me move past my fear and do the things that scare me:
+Here’s a simple 3 step process that helped me move past my fear and do the things that scare me, so I could finally get visible, attract ideal clients, and reach 10K months:

 Step 1: Acknowledge Your Fear